 to a court order.

-If you are responsible for land or are a
+the landowner.
+If you are responsible for land or are a private

-private land owner, you must ensure that your land is as secure as
+land owner, you must ensure that your land is as secure as is

-Advice on how to dispose of my waste?
+Advice on how to dispose of business waste:

-therefore legally responsible for making sure that it is disposed
+responsible for making sure that it is disposed of correctly.
+For

-of correctly.
-For further information on what to do with your waste
+further information on what to do with business waste, visit: